 Websites that contain disease awareness information and that are mainly intended for the general public cannot contain a separate section/website intended for healthcare professionals, links to pages/websites intended for healthcare professionals or links to advertising for medicinal products.
-It is permitted to link to other websites/webpages for the general public, and to the front page/page for the general public on the company's website.
+It is permitted to link to other websites/ webpages for the general public, and to the front page/page for the general public on the company's website.

-5.2.2 Prescription-only Medicinal Products Advertising for prescription-only Medicinal Products is allowed only on websites clearly marked "for Healthcare Professionals only", or with words to that effect.
+5.2.2 Prescription-only Medicinal Products Advertising for prescription-only Medicinal Products is allowed only on websites clearly marked "for Healthcare Professionals such as doctors, dentists, nurses, pharmacists, optician, dental hygienists or students in these subjects, only", or with words to that effect.

-Mandatory information for prescription-only Medicinal Products (see subsection 7.2) can be placed in links provided that the links are obvious and easy to see and that they are direct links (one-click).
+Mandatory information on websites or webpages for prescription-only Medicinal Products (see subsection 7.2) can be placed in links provided that the links are obvious and easy to see and that they are direct links (one-click).